 On 29 October 2020 the European Union (EU) renewed travel bans and asset freezes on four Burundians for serious human rights violations and incitement to violence.

 On 4 December the UN Security Council decided to end mandatory reporting on Burundi, while noting continued concern about human rights violations and abuses and the need to hold perpetrators accountable.

-The government must end the violent targeting of its political opponents.
+The new government must end the violent targeting of its political opponents.
 It should also release all human rights defenders, journalists and political prisoners, disarm and demobilize the Imbonerakure and engage in inclusive dialogue with civil society and opposition parties.
-The new government should ensure credible investigations into all human rights violations and abuses since 2015 and ensure that perpetrators – regardless of their affiliation – are held accountable.
+The government should ensure credible investigations into all human rights violations and abuses since 2015 and ensure that perpetrators are held accountable, regardless of affiliation.